 From Lou to Lincoln: The Echo of Emotional Inheritance

 One of the more quietly devastating continuities in the novel is that of Lou, a womanizer in Goon Squad, whose children in The Candy House wrestle with their inherited emotional gaps.
 Lincoln, on the spectrum, creates mathematical models for emotional truth.
-His search for order amidst his father’s chaos becomes an allegory for the novel’s own structure: an effort to find coherence without imposing an endpoint.
+His search for a logical pattern within his father’s disordered life becomes an allegory for the novel’s own structure: an effort to find a clarifying arrangement without imposing an endpoint.

-Formally intricate and conceptually exacting, The Candy House draws on postmodern technique without retreating into distance or irony.
-Its fragmented design reflects a world shaped by data and disconnection, while its control and clarity signal a novel attuned to contemporary forms of consciousness.
-Egan extends her earlier innovations while adapting them to the conditions of a digitized culture.
+Formally intricate and conceptually exacting, The Candy House draws on postmodern technique without relying on distance or irony.
+Its nonlinear design mirrors a reality organized by data and new forms of relation, while its control and clarity signal a novel attuned to contemporary forms of consciousness.
+Egan builds upon her past formal experiments, molding them to address a society increasingly mediated by its own inventions.

 A Postmodern Novel in a Post-Postmodern Age